Philippine Academy of the Spanish Language: Directors

 The Philippine Academy of the Spanish Language is led by a Board of Directors (Junta Directiva), which includes a director, two honorary directors, a vice-director, a secretary, a treasurer, a coordinator and the organization's librarian.
 Since August 22, 2016, the academy has been led by the Recollect priest Emmanuel Luis Romanillos.

 Romanillos, a historian who became an academic of the academy in 2005 and who previously served as its coordinator prior to becoming director, is associate professor of Spanish, Italian and Latin at the University of the Philippines Diliman, where he has taught for 30 years.

 Academics in order of seniority

 Among the academics of the Philippine Academy, both former and current, are prominent political figures like former president Arroyo and former foreign affairs secretary Alberto Romulo, religious figures such as Emeritus Archbishop of Cebú Cardinal Ricardo Vidal, cultural figures like Francisco Alonso Liongson, and academics like Guillermo Gómez Rivera and Miguel Bernad.
+The last group of academics was formally inducted on November 15, 2025, following the induction of five academics on February 24, 2025 at a ceremony celebrating the Academy's centennial.

-While all of the Academy's academics are Spanish speakers, Guillermo Gómez Rivera is the only Filipino member who speaks Spanish as his native language; all of the Academy's other Filipino academics speak Spanish as a second language.
+While all of the Academy's academics are Spanish speakers, Guillermo Gómez Rivera and Fernando Zialcita are the only Filipino members who speak Spanish as their native language; all of the Academy's other Filipino academics speak Spanish as a second language.